jamesbconner/Sync2NAS/README.md

 - `port`: SFTP server port.
 - `username`: Username for SFTP authentication.
 - `ssh_key_path`: Path to the SSH private key for authentication.
-- `path`: Remote path on the SFTP server to synchronize files from.
+- `paths`: Comma-separated list of remote paths on the SFTP server to synchronize files from.

 ### SQLite Settings